KGBUSH/KGBUSH.github.io/_pages/about.md

 I am particularly interested in integrating foundation models and agent-based AI into real-world operations.
 My recent work explores how AI agents interact with physical systems and operational data for prediction, control, and system optimization.
 I have been actively involved in projects with government and industrial partners in Hong Kong and Japan, focusing on deploying AI systems for practical energy applications.

-Before my PhD, I worked as a machine learning engineer at Huawei, JD.com and startups.
+Before my PhD, I worked as a machine learning engineer at Huawei, JD.com and startups in Shanghai.

  [Brief CV](https://kgbush.github.io/assets/CV_Marco_brief.pdf).